 - Send current through the contact point.

-- Let resistance create the nugget.
+- Let resistance heat form the nugget.

 Where Spot Welding Is Used on Cars